winktool/XDP-Proxy/README.md

 libbpf: failed to load object '/etc/xdpfwd/xdp_prog.o'
 ```

-It looks like BPF loop [support](https://lwn.net/Articles/794934/) was added in kernel 5.3.
+It looks like general BPF loop [support](https://lwn.net/Articles/794934/) was added in kernel 5.3.
 Therefore, you'll need kernel 5.3 or above for this tool to run properly.

+With that said, the `bpf_loop()` function was added in kernel `6.2`.
+If you do not wish to upgrade your kernel to 6.2 or above, you will need to disable/comment out the `USE_NEW_LOOP` constant in the [`config.h`](./src/common/config.h) file.
+Please note if you do this, you will be **extremely limited** in how many concurrent source ports you can use (I recommend up to 21).
+Therefore, it is recommended you use `bpf_loop()` since you will have a much larger source port range!

 ### Forward Rule Logging
 This tool uses `bpf_ringbuf_reserve()` and `bpf_ringbuf_submit()` for logging a message when a new connection is created if the forward rule has logging enabled.